mosceo/design-patterns/README.md

 * Decorator — wrap objects in other objects to extend behaviour
 * Singleton — make sure there is only one instance of the class
 * Command — encapsulate a request as an object and pass it around
+* Adapter — translate one interface to another the client code expects
+* Facade — make a simple interface to a complex subsystem